leachim6/djournell/README.markdown

 	    python ./manage.py runserver

-then go to http://localhost:8000 in your web browser and you're off to the racesr
+then go to http://localhost:8000 in your web browser and you're off to the races